Averydimbulb79/GPCH_kanban/README.md

 • Supplier or department
 • Notes

+Once an order has been placed, it can be transferred to TO RECEIVE.

 ## TO RECEIVE

 For items already ordered but awaiting delivery or collection.

-This separates procurement requests from outstanding deliveries.
+This separates items that still require ordering from orders already awaiting physical receipt.

 ## GUEST NOTES